Email-Dashboard/Email-Dashboard/README.md

 # License

-Use of this software is subject to important terms and conditions as set forth in the [LICENSE](LICENSE) file
+This program is a free software.
+You can redistribute it and/or modify it under the terms of the license provided in the [LICENSE](LICENSE) file.
+Use of this software is subject to important terms and conditions as set forth in the [LICENSE](LICENSE) file.

 # Acknowledgement

 If you liked our dashboard, please give us a "**Star**" :star:.
 Your support is what keep us moving forward and delivering happiness to you!
-Thank's a million, you're our Clark Kent/Kara Danvers! :smile:
+Thank's a million, you're our Clark Kent/Kara Danvers!
+In case of any questions or concerns, feel free to contact us anytime.:blush: